 The work can be in black and white or in color, and in comic strip, comic book, or webcomic format.
 It must simply be what we would define as “comics.”
 Or, to use Scott McCloud’s definition, “juxtaposed pictoral and other images in deliberate sequence, intended to convey information and/or to produce an aesthetic response in the viewer.”
 In other words, it should not be a prose story with illustrations, animation, or modern dance.

 Sexually explicit and graphic material is absolutely permitted, but bear in mind that all material will be judged for thematic depth and narrative interest, so erotica whose main goal is titillation will have the odds stacked against it.

 In addition to the money itself, Prism Comics will do its best to help support the grant recipient through various methods, such as a news article and press release about the grant decision that profiles the winner, and help in arranging panel appearances and convention signings.
 We want to help you succeed in your project.

-Applications for the 2012 QPG are being accepted!
-The deadline to apply is October 1st, 2012.
+Applications for this year's QPG are being accepted!
+The deadline to apply is September 1st.

 Continue Your Application

 To continue your Prism Comics Queer Press Grant application, click here to log in.